georgkus/ProteomeHD/README.md

 - <b> tune_sigmoid.R: </b> This script was used to perform a grid search to find the optimal parameters for WGCNA's topological overlap matrix (TOM).
 These parameters were mu and alpha, which relate to the sigmoid transformation taking place before calculating TOM.
 The optimal values turned out to be mu = 0.91 and alpha = 37.
 This step provided a further 10% improvement in performance.
 Note that this script is designed for execution on a server with 30 free cores.

 # Data files
 - <b> ProteomeHD_v1_1.7z: </b> This compressed csv file is ProteomeHD, consisting of 10,323 proteins and 294 SILAC ratios.
-An exact copy of this file is Supplementary_Table_S1.csv {DOUBLE CHECK TABLE NAME} in the publication.
+An exact copy of this file is Supplementary_Table_S1.csv in the publication.

 - <b> Reactome_TP_FP.7z: </b> This is a compressed csv file containing the "gold standard", i.e. a list of true and false positive protein pairs.
 It was generated as described in the article.
 Note that these pairs are already sorted row-wise in alphabetical order (Protein_1 > Protein_2), for easy merging with other tables.